vishwasg217/recommender/docs/examples.md

 ---

-## Example: Email Marketing Sequence for Re-engagement
+## Example 6: Email Marketing Sequence for Re-engagement

 Revive inactive or dormant subscribers with a targeted email sequence that rekindles their interest and encourages re-engagement.